 There are three reasons to cluster servers: high availability, load balancing, and high-performance computing (HPC).
 The most common use case for clustering is high availability.
-For a long time, efforts have been made to create clusters from just two servers and though it may seem counter-intuitive, a two-node cluster is more complex to set up correctly and manage than a three-node cluster.
+For a long time, efforts have been made to create clusters from just two nodes and though it may seem counter-intuitive, a two-node cluster is more complex to set up correctly and manage than a three-node cluster.
 Those who have experienced the complexities and gotchas of two-node clusters know that a minimum of three servers is the best way to create a cluster that is both reliable and easy to manage.

 Performance and Cost-Effectiveness